The Calorimeter Theory

 The temperature depends on the pressure, which depends of the distance from the center.

-The temperature is about -110o C at a pressure of 100 hPa (same as the pressure on the earth).
+The temperature is constant -110o C at a pressure of 100 hPa (same as the pressure on the earth).

-The temperature is about -160o C at a pressure of 10 hPa (one tenth of the earths).
+The temperature is constant -160o C at a pressure of 10 hPa (one tenth of the earths).

 The composition of the atmosphere is about 90 % H2 and 10 % He.